LionGateOS/LionGateTravels/README.txt

-TravelOrchestrator v19
+TravelOrchestrator v20
-YOU WILL see a visual change: editable detail panel with Save/Cancel.
+YOU WILL see a visual change: inline creation + empty states.